Wrongful Termination In Ontario: 29 Questions & Expert Answers

 As mentioned throughout the FAQ, every situation is unique, and it’s best to consult with an employment lawyer to ensure you’re being treated fairly when wrongfully terminated in Ontario.

-If you’ve been terminated without or without cause or wrongfully dismissed in Ontario, Kompa Law can help.
+If you’ve been terminated with or without cause or wrongfully dismissed in Ontario, Kompa Law can help.
 We’re a boutique employment and human rights law firm with the expertise to help you successfully navigate this challenging situation.
 Request a callback to learn more.